chargebee/chargebee-java/README.md

-# Java Client Library for Chargebee API
+# Chargebee Java Client Library

-***
-This is the source code for the Java client library for [Chargebee APIs](https://apidocs.chargebee.com/docs/api?lang=java).
+This is the official Java library for integrating with Chargebee.

+- 📘 For a complete reference of available APIs, check out our [API Documentation](https://apidocs.chargebee.com/docs/api/?lang=java).
+- 🧪 To explore and test API capabilities interactively, head over to our [API Explorer](https://api-explorer.chargebee.com).

 ## Library versions